5 Career Exploration Lesson Plans You'll Love | Teach Career Units

-The big benefit of using a curriculum like CareerCenter21 is that there is an entire library of related content.
-You can extend your students' experience with career preparation by using the other Career Readiness and Digital Literacy modules.
-Here's what's currently available:
+You can enhance your students' experience with career preparation by using the other Career Readiness and Digital Literacy modules.

 Make sure your students get the opportunity to not only to explore careers, but also to simply be exposed to and become aware of the many career options that are out there.